yousefelassal/quote-cron/README.md

 > Only I can change my life.
 No one can do it for me.

 > The past has no power to stop you from being present now.
 Only your grievance about the past can do that.

+> I believe that we are solely responsible for our choices, and we have to accept the consequences of every deed, word, and thought throughout our lifetime.